How cultivating depth and breadth is key for the age of uncertainty.

 He fears that taking inherently broad-minded people, who want to take the broad view and seek new experiences, and cramming them into specialisms is not just counter-productive, but can be actively damaging.

 Lovegrove’s argument is that breadth is often better, both for organisations and individuals.
 Working in different sectors, industry types or countries, even doing a range of functional jobs in the same organisation, helps to give us more insight and perspective.
-He calls this “inner diversity”, with individuals able to draw on a range of experiences and worldviews in a way that mirrors the power of diversity and inclusion at an organisational level.
+He calls this “inner diversity”, with individuals able to draw on a range of experiences and worldviews in a way that mirrors the power of Are you a hedgehog or a fox? at an organisational level.

 For Lovegrove, if more pre-2008 financial crisis bankers had had such inner diversity, for example, the world might not have had to endure the devastating effects of their overconfidence, status quo bias and a tendency for binary (on/off) thinking.